 The CEO, or a person named by the CEO, is responsible for the monitoring and interpretation of this disclosure policy.
 The CEO is entitled to decide on deviations from the policy in specific cases where there is good cause to do so within applicable laws and regulations.

 The company’s Board of Directors decides on possible changes to the Disclosure Policy.
-The CFO or Head of Communications may make minor or technical alterations to this policy if approved by the CEO.
+The CFO or Head of Investor Relations may make minor or technical alterations to this policy if approved by the CEO.